bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 use bevy::prelude::*;

 fn inspect_changes_system<T: Component + Debug>(q: Query<Ref<T>>) {
-    // Iterate over each component of type `T`, and log its changed status. for val in &q {
+    // Iterate over each component of type `T` and log its changed status. for val in &q {
         if val.is_changed() {
             println!("Value `{val:?}` is unchanged.");